CiaranC968/assessment_python/README.md

 String ends with one of the following sentence termination characters: ., ? or !
 String has no period characters other than the last character.
 Numbers below 13 are spelled out (”one”, “two”, &quot;three”, etc…).

+Got all tests passed but still a problem with the containsNumber method